Ultimate Breakfast Casserole

 Description

-This breakfast casserole is loaded with eggs, bacon, sausage, sweet potato, and bell pepper for the perfect holiday breakfast or weekend brunch.
+This is the best breakfast casserole loaded with bacon, sausage, sweet potatoes, and plenty of veggies for a delicious weekend brunch or holiday breakfast.
 Watch the video below to see how I make it in my kitchen!

 Video